-5) A spray fixative.
-When you're done with your sketch, a spray fixative can keep it from getting smudged and damaged.
+- Spray fixative: When you're done with your sketch, a spray fixative can keep it from getting smudged and damaged.
 Krylon Workable Fixatif Spray is a good one for this purpose.

 Use a B or 2B pencil to make a very rough sketch of your objects as you want them to appear on the page.
 Use light pressure with your pencil so that it’s easy to erase things and move them around.

 Don’t worry if you need to turn to a new page and start over a few times.

 Forget about all the fine details and shading in this stage.